mashpie/i18n-node/README.md

 	});

-### hook into express configure
+## Basic global use

+In your app, when registered global:

+	var greeting = __('Hello');

+in your app, when not registered to a specific object:

+	var greeting = i18n.__('Hello');

+## Example usage in express.js

-in an express app, you might use i18n.init to gather language settings of your visitors, ie:
+In an express app, you might use i18n.init to gather language settings of your visitors and also bind your helpers to response object honoring request objects locale, ie:

 	// Configuration
 	app.configure(function() {